Evidence Level

 271 elderly diabetic patients.

 B12 supplementation improved cognitive function and peripheral neuropathy markers vs placebo.
-Note: METFORMIN is a major risk factor for B12 deficiency — chronic users should have annual B12 status checked.
+Note: metformin is a major risk factor for B12 deficiency — chronic users should have annual B12 status checked.
 ADA guidelines now recognize this.

 3